Road or pavement obstructions

 - report a non-vehicle obstruction

 - unauthorised scaffolding/hoardings

 - unauthorised building materials

 - unauthorised vendors or traders not trading from a vehicle

 - unauthorised structures

-- blocking 'Rights of Way'
+- blocking a Public Right of Way

 If something has been spilt then see our Spillages on roads page.